eProsima/Fast-DDS-docs/docs/fastdds/use_cases/remote_type_discovery_matching/remote_type_discovery_matching.rst

 ---------------------

 Following the :ref:`participant discovery phase <disc_phases>`, the endpoint information is exchanged.
-The corresponding |DomainParticipantListener::on_data_reader_discovery-api| or
+The appropriate |DomainParticipantListener::on_data_reader_discovery-api| or
-|DomainParticipantListener::on_data_writer_discovery-api| callback will be called, depending on the kind of endpoint
+|DomainParticipantListener::on_data_writer_discovery-api| callback is called, depending on the kind of endpoint
 created on the remote participant.
-The endpoint discovery callback provides access to the remote discovered information which includes the
+The endpoint discovery callback provides access to the remotely discovered information including the |TypeInformation|.
-|TypeInformation|.

 Provided the :code:`TypeInformation`, |ITypeObjectRegistry-api| singleton can be queried for the corresponding
 |TypeObject| calling |ITypeObjectRegistry::get_type_object| API.